binkley/kotlin-rational/README.md

 ![Local Build](https://github.com/binkley/kotlin-rational/workflows/Local%20Build/badge.svg)

-An immutable, infinite-precision `BigRational` (ratio, fraction) class for Kotlin.
+An immutable, infinite-precision `BigRational` and `FiniteBigRational` (ratio, fraction) class for Kotlin.

+There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions.

 This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
-It also explores the impact of `NaN` (which is extensive) rather than raising an error on division by zero.
+It also explores the impact of `NaN` (on the `BigRational` version , which is extensive), rather than raising an error on division by zero (as the `FiniteBigRational` version does).

-A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types where sensible.
+A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number`.

 Try `./run.sh` for a demonstration.